 The Port of New Orleans is experiencing increasing demand from visitors year-round for inland and ocean cruises.
 It’s one of the world’s busiest ports.
 More and more people are opting to take Caribbean and River cruises, as well as Harbor and Gulf cruises annually from the Crescent City port.
 Cruise lines are offering larger and newer ships to meet the growing demand from New Orleans passengers.

 The Port of New Orleans boasts handling over 1 million passenger movements annually.
 Unfortunately, as the cruise experience gains popularity, so does the incidence of accident and injury while aboard a ship.

 Currently, the port includes two terminals, located near the famous French Quarter and other tourist areas.
 When people visit New Orleans and enjoy its amenities, they let the good times roll.
 According to port officials, 60 percent of cruise passengers spend two or more days enjoying New Orleans before or after they board their ships.

 When New Orleans tourists decide to take a cruise, they put their safety and security in other people’s hands.
 Cruise lines have a legal duty to ensure that the conditions on their ships are safe for their passengers and can be held liable if they fail to meet that responsibility.
-The Port of New Orleans cruise ship accident lawyers of Louis A. Vucci, P.A. can help you.
+The Port of New Orleans cruise ship accident lawyer, Louis A. Vucci P.A. can help you.
 Contact us at (786) 375-0344 for a free consultation.